chbh-opensource/mri-on-bear-edu/docs/workshop2/mri-data-formats.md

 !!! example "Converting more MRI data"
     Now try to convert to NIfTI the `.dcm` files from the scanning session `20221206#C547` with 3 DICOM sub-directories, the two diffusion scans `diff_AP` and `diff_PA` and one structural scan MPRAGE.

-    To do this, you will first need to change current directory, unzip, change directory again and then run the `dcm2niix` command as above.
+    To do this, you will first need to change the current directory, unzip, change the directory again and then run the `dcm2niix` command as above.

 If you have done it correctly you will find `.nii` and `.json` files generated in the structural sub-directories, and in the diffusion sub-directories you will also find `.bval` and `.bvec` files.